secondary and primary school

 Two buildings, one educational philosophy

-Due to a growing number of pupils, the Rudolf Steiner School - for primary education - and Rudolf Steiner College - a comprehensive school for secondary education – in Haarlem, needed to expand.
+Due to the growing number of pupils, the Rudolf Steiner School - for primary education - and Rudolf Steiner College - a comprehensive school for secondary education – in Haarlem, needed to expand.
 Their educational concept, with a continuous curriculum from 4 to 18 years, called for interconnected buildings, so the pupils of the two schools could easily share spaces.
-A suitable location was found at a stone's throw from the schools’ other site: an old L-shaped school building from the 1960s, which has been transformed to accommodate the primary school, with the secondary school housed in an adjacent new building.
+A suitable location was found at a stone's throw from the schools’ other site: an old L-shaped school building from the 1960s, was transformed to accommodate the primary school, with the secondary school housed in an adjacent new building.

 For the primary school, it was important to make maximum use of the existing construction, not only in terms of sustainability but also because modifications were expensive and difficult.
 The Steiner Waldorf philosophy, however, called for a softening of the rigid corridor structure and the creation of a central space as the heart of the building.
 Therefore, the entrance has been moved to the corner of the L-shape, creating space for a generous reception area, adjacent to the library and the kitchen.
 A transparent connecting wing, named the 'connector', is added to interconnect School and College.
 This new wing contains two large shared spaces, the playroom and the eurythmy room, and also enables the primary school pupils to reach the theatre hall in the College.
 In this way, the two schools are merged, not just in a physical but also in an educational sense.